jameseck/ansible-cephlab/README.md

 This repo contains all the ansible code required to spin up ceph clusters on Proxmox (different virt tech to be added)

-There are basically the following steps to be performed:
+There are essentially the following steps to be performed:
 - Create VM template(s)
-- Create VM's from templates
+- Create Ceph VM's from templates
-- Start VM's
+- Start Ceph VM's
-- Add VM's to ansible inventory
+- Add Ceph VM's to ansible inventory
-- Configure hostnames and rhsm repos on the running VM's
+- Configure hostnames, rhsm repos and other ceph-ansible prep on the running VM's
 - Run ceph-ansible to stand up Ceph cluster
+- Some post checks are run against the Ceph cluster

 Usage
 =====